| | Project Record: Beijing, China Academy of Drama, Campus Planning

 simplistic thinking, and valid conerns about safety are the reasons for

 the change in development pattern.
-I think

 a community such as a city should be a social mutual-support system.
 In